eXo5/traingame/README.md

-# This repository was an introduction into moment.JS.
+# This repository was an introduction to manipulation of time and Dates in Javascript